ZTSS221/school-admin/README.md

 1. **Access Login Page:** Go to the login page.
 You can typically find the login page by navigating to our website's homepage, or by directly accessing the login URL provided `/auth/login`.

 2. **Enter Credentials:** Once you're on the login page, enter your registered username and password in the designated fields.
-These credentials should match the ones stored in the `userData.json` file in our project.
+These credentials should match the ones stored in the `usersData.json` file in our project.

+**Username:** Admin
+**Password:** Admin@123